This post may contain affiliate links.

-There are two main ways of travelling the distance, by road or rail.
+There are two main ways of travelling between Hue and Hoi An, by road or rail.
 Please, note that rail will only take you as far as Danang where you’ll have to change for road transportation as Hoi An doesn’t have its own train station.

 Train to Danang then Road to Hoi An